KatherineStevens/school-projects/README.md

 This project uses Python code to read weather data from January 2015 - December 2017.
 It finds the average precipitation and minimum/maximum temperature of the whole data set.
 It then takes as input a month name and year and outputs for that month the average low temperature, percentage of days with average humidity below 75%, the mean daily precipitation, and the standard deviation of daily precipitation.
 Note: This code was written intentionally without using statistics functions

+3. Calculator Project (Team Project)

+This project uses various packages and user defined functions to perform calculations (written or from file) and graph functions.